Supporting talented young singers is very important to Ex Cathedra and Jeffrey Skidmore.

 Jeffrey founded Ex Cathedra in 1969, and his track record of identifying and supporting young singers is unrivalled.
 A long list of singers to have benefitted from working with Ex Cathedra at the beginning of their careers includes Carolyn Sampson, Nigel Short, Paul Agnew, Benjamin Hulett, Andrew Tortise, Samuel Boden, Marcus Farnsworth, Patrick Dunachie, and many more.

-Scholarships will be awarded to 4 of the UK’s very best young singers, musicians who have recently completed their formal education and are at, or near, the beginning of their professional careers.
-This scheme is open to singers from across the country, and the successful candidates will receive financial support of £4,000 each.
-We will also reimburse certain expenses.
-Download our Scholars Information Sheet & Application Form here (DOC/PDF).
+Each year, Scholarships are awarded to 4 of the UK’s most promising young singers, musicians who have recently completed their formal education and are at, or near, the beginning of their professional careers.
+This scheme is open to singers from across the country, and the successful candidates receive financial support of £4,000 each.
+We can reimburse certain expenses.

-Additionally, 4 Student Scholarships will be awarded to undergraduate or postgraduate students enrolled at the Royal Birmingham Conservatoire for the 2018-19 year and will include a grant of £1,500 each.
-We will also reimburse certain expenses.
-Download our Student Scholars Information Sheet & Application Form here (DOC/PDF).
+Additionally, Student Scholarships will be awarded to c.4 undergraduate or postgraduate students enrolled at the Royal Birmingham Conservatoire each year.

 How to apply

-We would like to thank the Bernarr Rainbow Trust, The D’Oyly Carte Charitable Trust, The Eranda Rothschild Foundation, Fidelio Charitable Trust, The Fenton Arts Trust, Garrick Charitable Trust, Idlewild Trust, Mercers’ Company and the S&D Lloyd Charity for their generous support of this scheme, plus the donors who have donated to this scheme in memory of Alice Corser.
+We would like to thank the April Trust, Bernarr Rainbow Trust, The D’Oyly Carte Charitable Trust, The Eranda Rothschild Foundation, Fidelio Charitable Trust, The Fenton Arts Trust, Garrick Charitable Trust, Idlewild Trust, Mercers’ Company and the S&D Lloyd Charity for their generous support of this scheme, plus the donors who have donated to this scheme in memory of Alice Corser.
 Our thanks also to the Royal Birmingham Conservatoire who support 4 of the Student Scholars each year.

-If you, your company or your trust would like to support a Scholar in future, please contact Sarah Abbiss, Fundraising Manager.
+If you, your company or your trust would like to support a Scholar in future, please contact Julie Watson, Grants & Individual Giving Manager.